telenordigital/swagger/README.md

 # Telenor Digital Swagger specs

-This repo contains all Telenor Digital API endpoint swagger specs.
+This repository contains all Telenor Digital API endpoint swagger specs.

 # Install
 You need to have swagger-codegen installed.
 On osx: `brew install swagger-codegen`

 # Create Clients from command line
-To create a client in a given lagnuage (eg. Ruby gem client) run the following
+To create a client in a given language (eg. Ruby gem client) run the following

 ```
     cd path/to/root/of/td-swagger/